 - Aggravated DWIs.
 These are cases where the driver had a 0.18 BAC or more, there were children in the car with the drunk driver, a DWI involved in a collision, and/or other aggravating factors.

-Motorists that are required to have and maintain ignition interlock systems on their cars will also be given an “ignition interlock” designation on their driver’s licenses.
+Motorists who are required to have and maintain ignition interlock systems on their cars will also be given an “ignition interlock” designation on their driver’s licenses.

 How Many Interlock Violations Can You Have

 If you do not pass an IID test, there are several common factors that may lead to errors in the results.
-These factors can include alcohol-based mouthwash, the fermentation of fruit products in your mouth, yeast from bread or pizza dough, or residual alcohol in your system from the previous night’s consumption.
-If you think the test result was inaccurate and you did not breach any program rules, you are generally permitted to retake the test after waiting a few minutes.
+These can include alcohol-based mouthwash, the fermentation of fruit products, yeast from bread or pizza dough, or residual alcohol from the previous night’s consumption.
+If you believe the test result was inaccurate and you have not violated any program rules, you are generally permitted to retake the test after waiting a few minutes.

 Leandra’s Law